thefledgedhurricane/thefledgedhurricane.github.io/content/en/_index.md

 ---
 # Leave the homepage title empty to use the site title
-title: "iannakiEducation&Research"
+title: "Home"
-date: 2022-10-24
+date: 2024-12-07
 type: landing

 design:
-  # Default section spacing
+  # Default spacing for sections
   spacing: "6rem"

 sections:
   - block: resume-biography-3
     content:
-      # Choose a user profile to display (a folder name within `content/authors/`)
+      # Choose a user profile to display (name of a folder in `content/authors/`)
       username: admin
       text: ""
-      # Show a call-to-action button under your biography? (optional)
-      button:
-        text: Download CV
-        url: uploads/ihababdelbasset-annaki-cv.pdf
     design:
       css_class: dark
+      background:
+        color: black
+        image:
+          # Add your background image in `assets/media/`.
+          filename: stacked-peaks.svg
+          filters:
+            brightness: 1.0
+          size: cover
+          position: center
+          parallax: false
   - block: markdown
     content:
       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Welcome!
-I'm Ihababdelbasset Annaki, an Assistant Professor at ESEF - UMP, specializing in AI, Machine Learning, and Virtual Reality.
-My work focuses on neuroscience and education technologies, aiming to solve real-world problems with AI-driven solutions.
+        I develop AI-based approaches, including machine and deep learning for time series, to address real-world challenges in neuroscience and education.
+By exploring the integration of advanced technologies, my goal is to create practical and innovative solutions to improve educational practices and understanding of cognitive mechanisms.

-        I have a passion for interdisciplinary research and collaboration.
-Let’s connect and explore new ideas together!
+        I firmly believe that innovation is born from interdisciplinary collaboration.
+If my work resonates with you, let's connect to exchange ideas and create new solutions together!

     design:
       columns: '1'
   - block: collection